betaflight/betaflight.com/docs/wiki/archive/Magnetometer-v4-6.md

 ---

 Drafted by ctzsnooze 2023-09.
-Huge shout out to ledvinap and pichim for their help and guidance
+Huge shout out to ledvinap and pichim for their help and guidance.